albtree/t20_cricket/README.md

         - Historical WP Added (WPA) & xRuns Added (XRA) data for all players available since 2008.
         - Historical Win Probability Worms
         - Team Comparison Tool based off WPA and XRA
-  - Ongoing Player Contract Analysis for the 2023 Men's Indian Premier League Season: Which teams got the most bang for their buck, what players most over/underproduced relative to their contract value?
-Was contract value correlated with on-field production as measured by various metrics e.g. batting/bowling figures, Win probability added, xRuns added -> Yet to complete for 2023 Women's Indian Premier League
   - Analysis of whether bowling or batting contributes more to winning games